 Submit Application: Send the completed application and required items to the Alaska Bureau of Vital Statistics, Marijuana Registry, P.O.
 Box 110699, Juneau, AK 99811-0699

 Alaskans suffering from one or more eligible health conditions can legally obtain and use medical marijuana after getting medical marijuana recommendations from qualified physicians.
-Eligible health conditions for which healthcare providers may recommend medical marijuana in Alaska include:
+Eligible health conditions for which healthcare providers may recommend medical marijuana in 2024 in Alaska include:

 Note that out-of-state medical marijuana patients are not allowed to purchase medical marijuana in Alaska.